itdxer/neupy/site/2016/11/12/mnist_classification.rst

     >>> y.shape
     (70000,)

-Every data sample has 784 features and can be reshaped into 28x28 image.
+Every data sample has 784 features and they can be reshaped into 28x28 image.

 .. code-block:: python